tntech-ngin/F22-CSC4200/content/docs/syllabus/objectives.md

 ---

-**This course strictly enforces the prerequisites ([CSC4200/5200 or equivalent](https://tntech-ngin.github.io/csc4200/syllabus/index.html)).
-This course assumes you are already familiar the basic networking concepts such as TCP/IP, DNS, and BGP.
-If you are not, this course is not appropriate for you.**

-In this class we will cover advanced networking concepts and help students gain an understanding of the following:
+In this class we will cover advanced networking concepts and help students gain an understanding of the current network model, what it takes to connect a device to a network, and how the Internet works.

-1. The design rationale of the Internet
-2. how the Internet supports contemporary applications such as content delivery networks
-3. the shortcomings of the current design, and
-4. the future research directions that can address those challenges.

-By the end of the course, students should be able to
+By the end of the course, the students will
-1. Have an understanding of the networking research landscape
+1. have an understanding of network layers and basic protocols, how the Internet works
-2. Comprehend research papers in the area of advanced networking
-3. Present their work to a larger group, both orally and in writing
-2. Identify and present design choices, tradeoffs, and research gaps
-4. Design new network protocols and apply them to application use cases
+2. able to write programs to interact with remote services hosted on the Internet.